cdktf/cdktf-provider-launchdarkly/docs/dataLaunchdarklySegment.java.md

 - *Type:* java.lang.String

 The context kind associated with this rule clause.

-If omitted, defaults to user.
+This argument is only valid if `rollout_weights` is also specified.
+If omitted, defaults to `user`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/data-sources/segment#context_kind DataLaunchdarklySegment#context_kind}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/data-sources/segment#context_kind DataLaunchdarklySegment#context_kind}

 ---